mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

 * In 1520 Pope Leo X condemned forty-one articles taken from Luther's teaching, and followed this up with an excommunication after Luther had burnt the Bull of Condemnation.

+## Sin, grace, and freedom

+* Adrian VI urged Erasmus to take up his pen against the reformers.
+The ground Erasmus chose for battle was Luther's position on the freedom of the will.
+Philosophically, Erasmus is unsubtle.
+He refers to, but does not improve upon, Valla's dialogue on free will.
+He repeats commonplaces of centuries of scholastic debate which are inadequate responses to the problem of reconciling divine foreknowledge with human freedom—he insists, for instance, that even humans know many things that will happen in the future, such as eclipses of the sun.
+A theory of free will that leaves us no freer than the starts in their courses is not a very robust answer to Luther.
+* Luther the opinion that the Council of Constance ascribed to Wyclif: that everything happens of ‘necessity’.
+He distinguishes, however, between two senses of ‘necessity’.
+The human will is subject to ‘necessity of immutability’: it has no power to change itself from its innate desire for evil.
+But it is not subject to another form of necessity, namely
+  compulsion: a human being lacking grace does evil spontaneously and willingly.
+The human will is like a beast of burden: if God rides it, it wills and goes where God wills; if Satan rides it, it goes where Satan wills.
+It has no freedom to choose its rider.
+* Luther prefers to abandon altogether the term ‘free will’; other writers, before and after, have regarded the spontaneity that he accepts as being the only thing that can genuinely be meant by the term.
+Luther's principal concern was to deny free will in matters that make the difference between salvation and damnation.
+In other cases he seems to allow the possibility of genuine choice between alternative courses of action.
+Humans have free will in respect not of what is above them, but in respect of what is below them.
+The sinner, for instance, can make his choice between a variety of sins.
+* From a philosophical point of view these early Reformation debates on freedom and determinism do no more than rehearse arguments which were commonplaces of ancient and medieval philosophy.
+They illustrate, however, the negative side of humanist education.
+Scholastic debates, if sometimes arid, had commonly been sober and courteous.
+Thomas Aquinas', for instance, was always anxious to put the best possible interpretation on the theses of those he disagreed with.
+Erasmus shared something of Aquinas' eirenic spirit; but More and Luther attack each other with bitter vituperation made only the more vulgar by the elegant Latin in which it is phrased.
+The pugnacious conventions of humanist debate were a factor which led to the hardening of positions on either side of the Reformation divide.